-- It is a requirement that Welfare Officers attend the Sports Coach UK 'Safeguarding and Protecting Children in Sport' workshop.
+- It is a requirement that Welfare Officers with no previous safeguarding experience attend the UK Coaching 'Safeguarding and Protecting Children in Sport' workshop.
 For details of local workshops go to: www.sportscoachuk.org - England Hockey deliver 'Time to Listen' (TTL) workshops.
-These hockey specific workshops, aimed in particular at Welfare Officers, build on the awareness of the Sports Coach UK workshop and focus on implementation of safeguarding at local level.
-For details of workshops please contact your Regional Office.
-The Sports Coach UK workshop is a prerequisite for attending the TTL workshop.
-It is a requirement that Welfare Officers attend TTL as part of the ClubsFirst accreditation process.
+These hockey specific workshops, aimed at Welfare Officers, build on the awareness of the UK Coaching workshop and focus on implementation of safeguarding at local level.
+For details of workshops please log onto the Hockey Hub or contact your Regional Office.
+The UK Coaching Workshop is a prerequisite for attending the TTL workshop if you have no previous safeguarding experience.
+If you have completed safeguarding training in a professional capacity (e.g. teacher, doctor, social worker, police etc.) in the last 3 years, you will not be required to complete the Safeguarding and Protecting Children Course to book onto a Time to Listen it is a requirement that Welfare Officers attend TTL as part of the Clubsfirst accreditation process. - England Hockey also allow Welfare Officers to attend multi-sport TTL workshops, which can also be found on the Hockey Hub.
+You will be required to inform the Ethics and Welfare Team of your intention to attend a multi-sport TTL and send in a scan of your certificate after your have completed the workshop

-This role description (August 2014) is not to be regarded as exclusive or exhaustive.
+This role description (May 2019) is not to be regarded as exclusive or exhaustive.
 It is intended as an outline indication of the areas of activity and will be amended in the light of the changing needs of the role.